-Blood pressure is a gauge of the power haemoglobin puts against blood vessel walls.
+Blood pressure is a gauge of the power hemoglobin puts against blood vessel walls.
 High blood pressure is when the blood is pushing with more force than usual throughout the arteries.
 Even one drink can see a short-term increase in blood pressure.
-Frequently consuming alcohol over the smalled of levels can cause alcohol-related high blood pressure.
+Frequently consuming alcohol over smaller levels can cause alcohol-related high blood pressure.

-It is most likely there are several components which induce booze to elevate blood pressure, and studies have revealed that a reduction in consumption can decrease blood pressure.
+It is most likely there are several components that induce alcohol elevated blood pressure, and studies have revealed that a reduction in consumption can decrease blood pressure.
 I certainly found this to be true.

 High blood pressure can cause hardening and thickening of the veins and is a risk factor for cardiovascular disease.
 Medical professionals recommend having no more than two regular drinks on any day.
 Medical researchers have discovered the consumption of greater than a couple of (regular) alcoholic beverages per day can induce an instant increase in blood pressure.

 The heart is critical to getting oxygen and other nutrients around the physical body.
 It achieves this perfectly by creating pressure for blood to circulate all around the body.
 A series of valves ensure the blood only circulates in just one way.
 The frequency and pressure of the heart’s contractions change depending on the requirements of the body.

 Sitting on the sofa watching TV does not demand as much oxygen to the muscles as going for a run, and so on.

 The anatomy of the cardiovascular system is complicated, but the heart’s ability to contract is due to the unique tissue layer within the heart wall.
 Standard heart tissue is called the myocardium.
 Injured or damaged heart muscle is called cardiomyopathy.